 HOW TO GET TO CHIANTI

-The Chianti is situated between Florence and Siena, and is easily accessible from both cities, the Motorway Florence-Siena, through it, to reach the Chianti the exits are those of San Casciano, Bargino, Tavarnelle, San Donato, Poggibonsi Nord, Poggibonsi, Colle Val d’Elsa Nord, Colle Val d’Elsa Sud, Monteriggioni.
+The Chianti is situated between Florence and Siena, and is easily accessible from both cities, the Motorway Florence-Siena, through it, to reach the area the exits are those of San Casciano, Bargino, Tavarnelle, San Donato, Poggibonsi Nord, Poggibonsi, Colle Val d’Elsa Nord, Colle Val d’Elsa Sud, Monteriggioni.

-By Car: To reach the region, coming from Florence, take the Raccordo Autostradale Florence-Siena (Florence-Impruneta exit of the A1), on this road, to reach the Chianti region between the exits to be used are: San Casciano, Bargino, Tavarnelle and San Donato.
+Car: To reach the region, coming from Florence, take the Raccordo Autostradale Florence-Siena (Florence-Impruneta exit of the A1), on this road, to reach the Chianti region between the exits to be used are: San Casciano, Bargino, Tavarnelle and San Donato.

 Coming from Siena, always with the Raccordo Autostradale Florence-Siena, you can exit at Monteriggioni, Poggibonsi Nord or San Donato.

-By Bus: There are numerous bus links between the towns of Chianti and the cities of Florence and Siena, the companies offering competitive services appear to be the SITA and the Train.
+Bus: There are numerous bus links between the towns of Chianti and the cities of Florence and Siena, the companies offering competitive services appear to be the SITA and the Train.

-By Train: The nearest station is in Poggibonsi, along the line Empoli-Siena.
+Train: The nearest station is in Poggibonsi, along the line Empoli-Siena.
 The central station of Florence (Santa Maria Novella) is located about 40 km.

-By Air: The nearest airport is in Florence-Peretola Amerigo Vespucci, which is located 50 km away.
+Air: The nearest airport is in Florence-Peretola Amerigo Vespucci, which is located 50 km away.
 The airport of Pisa Galileo Galilei is 100 km away.

 THE HILLS OF CHIANTI IN SPRING